-All that was done was split up the fields into two landing page steps.
+All we did was split up the fields into two landing page steps.

 The goal here is to use multi step landing pages to make your visitors believe that they’re getting exactly what they want – the dollar amount of what you’ll charge them.

-We believe in this tactic so much that we put all our eggs in our multi step “Get Proposal” call to action button that you’ll find throughout this KlientBoost site.
+We don’t just recommend this tactic.
+We believe in it so much that we put all our eggs in a multi step “Get Proposal” call to action button that you’ll find throughout this KlientBoost site.